TurgenSec/policies/pending/turgensec-sensitive-data-removal-policy.md

 - Documentation (such as network diagrams) that poses a specific security risk for an organization.
 Internal server names, IP addresses, and URLs, on their own, are not sufficiently sensitive; you must be able to show that the internal server name's use in a particular file or piece of code poses a security threat.

 #### Sensitive data removal requests are _not_ appropriate for:
 -  Requests to remove content that may infringe your or your organization's copyright rights.
-If you have questions about how GitHub handles copyright-related matters or would like to report potentially infringing content, please review our [DMCA Takedown Policy](/articles/dmca-takedown-policy/).
-The sensitive data removal process is generally not intended for the removal of full files or repositories — only for the specific pieces of sensitive data in those files.
+If you have questions about how TurgenSec handles copyright-related matters or would like to report potentially infringing content.
+The sensitive data removal process is generally not intended for the removal of full files — only for the specific pieces of sensitive data in those files.
 While there may be cases where files are filled entirely with sensitive information, you must justify the security risk for the removal of such files, and this may increase the time required to process your request.
 - Trademark disputes.
-If you have questions about how GitHub handles trademark-related matters or would like to report content containing your organization's trade or service marks, please review our [Trademark Policy](/articles/github-trademark-policy/).
+If you have questions about how TurgenSec handles trademark-related matters or would like to report content containing your organization's trade or service marks, please review our [Trademark Policy](/pending/github-trademark-policy/).
-- Mere mentions of your company's identity, name, brand, domain name, or other references to your company in files on GitHub.
+- Mere mentions of your company's identity, name, brand, domain name, or other references to your company in files on TurgenSec.
 You must be able to articulate why a use of your company's identity is a threat to your company's security posture before we will take action under this policy.
 - Privacy complaints.
 If you have concerns about your own privacy or you are contacting us on behalf of your employees due to a privacy concern — for example, if there are private email addresses or other personal information posted — please contact us via [our Privacy contact form](https://github.com/contact/privacy).
 - Entire files or repositories that do not pose a specific security risk, but you believe are otherwise objectionable.
-- Content governed by our [Community Guidelines](/articles/github-community-guidelines/), such as malware or general-purpose tools.
-If you have questions about our Community Guidelines or believe that content on GitHub might violate our guidelines, you can [report that content here](https://github.com/contact/report-content).
+- Content governed by our [Community Guidelines](/pending/github-community-guidelines/), such as malware or general-purpose tools.
+If you have questions about our Community Guidelines or believe that content on TurgenSec might violate our guidelines, you can [report that content here](https://github.com/contact/report-content).

 ### Things to Know